-Itinerant Speech Therapist CoSer 305
+Itinerant Licensed Speech Language Pathologist - CoSer 305

-An itinerant Licensed Speech Language Pathologist (SLP) provides direct, consultation, or evaluation services to students with communication disorders.
-Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+An itinerant Licensed Speech Language Pathologist (SLP) provides direct, consultation or evaluation services to students with communication disorders.
+Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.

-Itinerant Speech Therapist (Medicaid)
+Itinerant Licensed Speech Language Pathologist (Medicaid) - 305.100

-An itinerant Licensed Speech language Pathologist (SLP) will provide direct, consultation, evaluation services, or "under the direction of (UDO)" documentation for Medicaid reimbursement purposes.
-Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+An itinerant Licensed Speech language Pathologist (SLP) will provide direct, consultation, evaluation services or "under the direction of (UDO)" documentation for Medicaid reimbursement purposes.
+Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.